gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 the night in my kitchens and privies and yes, my dungeons too.

 And then the gate.
 The blessed, welcome gate.
 Its guards ignored me.
-I paused a moment to take a deep breath---freedom!---before shouldering my way through the stream of people walking past the palace.
+I paused a moment to take a deep breath—freedom!—before shouldering my way through the stream of people walking past the palace.
 Two old women compared notes on the shortcomings of a third who wasn't present.
 A carpenter's apprentice laughed at a silk mender's jest, his eyes and thoughts clearly on what lay beneath her slightly-too-well-fitted shift.
 An old man with a tightly-strapped sheaf of veneer stopped to catch his breath and shake a stone from his sandal.
-A woman with a baby in a sling at her waist---his daughter, perhaps, or perhaps even his granddaughter---paused to wait for him.
+A woman with a baby in a sling at her waist—his daughter, perhaps, or perhaps even his granddaughter—paused to wait for him.
 The air was not yet hot, but the early sun already made the white-painted walls on either side of the street almost too brilliant to look at.